Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     Independent Deep Deterministic Policy Gradient (IDDPG)

-.. admonition:: You Should Know

-    Some tricks like `gumble_softmax` enables DDPG policy net to output categorical-like action distribution.

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We extend vanilla DDPG of RLlib to be recurrent neural network(RNN) compatiable.
+We extend vanilla IDDPG of RLlib to be recurrent neural network(RNN) compatiable.
 The main differences are:

 - model side: the agent model related modules and functions are rewritten including: